 Parents can request that the date that their child is admitted to school is deferred until later in

 the year in which they apply or until the term in which the child reaches compulsory school age.
 For Summer born children this is not beyond the end of the summer term.
 Parents can also request that their child attends part-time until their child reaches compulsory school age.

-To apply for a child to be admitted out of cohort, parents should complete a school application as normal via the local authority and additionally complete a ‘Deferral Entry Request’ Form specifying St Jérôme Church of England Bilingual School.
-This form should be submitted to the local authority with any supporting evidence that demonstrates why it would be in the child’s best interests to be admitted out of cohort.
+To apply for a child to be admitted out of cohort, parents should complete a school application as normal via the local authority and additionally complete a ‘Deferral Entry Request’ Form, available from your local authority, specifying St Jérôme Church of England Bilingual School.
+This form should be submitted to the local authority with any supporting evidence that demonstrates why it would be in your child’s best interests to be admitted out of cohort.
 Parental views, academic achievement, social and emotional development and, where relevant, medical views are examples of acceptable supporting evidence.

 Requests to defer entry will only be accepted in exceptional cases.

 Offers of places in a child’s correct chronological year group cannot be held until the following academic year.
 If deferred entry is agreed, parents will need to apply again in the following year to gain a place for their child.

 Summer-born children (those born between 1st April and 31st August) can legally be withheld from school until September 2022, which is the September following their fifth birthday.
 At this point, they will have missed a year of school, and will join a year group that is moving from Reception to Year 1.
 This would mean applying for a Year 1 place.
 Withholding summer- born children in this way is not generally recommended educationally.

 If parents wish for their summer-born child to join the Reception class – instead of Year 1 – in September 2022, they must make a Deferred Entry request as above.
 This does not apply to children born in the autumn and spring as these children must legally be in school full-time in the term that starts after they turn five years old.